-- Block X Vertical loan agreement was executed in January 2017 and construction is over 99% complete.
-Temporary Certificate of Occupancy was issued on December 26, 2018 with approval for residential occupancy March 14, 2019.
-Final Certificate is expected in May 2019.
-Block X will be the first building in the 38-acre Potrero Public Housing Site. - Block B Vertical predevelopment loan agreement was executed in June 2017 and design development is underway.
+- Block X construction is complete.
+The building is 90% occupied, with all of the units reserved for public housing residents filled and 100% occupancy expected by July 1, 2019.
+Block X is the first building in the 38-acre Potrero Public Housing Site. - Block B Vertical predevelopment loan agreement was executed in June 2017 and design development is underway.